 What’s Up Doc?
 4 Health Steps to Take Before You Go Abroad

 Maintaining a healthy routine takes planning and persistence.
 So how will your health habits transfer to your upcoming international lifestyle?
-Read on to discover the best ways to prepare for good health abroad.
+Read on to discover our newly adopted global health services and the best ways to prepare for good health abroad.

-As an International Programs participant*, you will be automatically enrolled in GeoBlue Health Services which will be accessible through contacting International SOS (our trusted international travel concierge services company).
+After an extensive research process, we are pleased to announce Pepperdine's University Management Committee agreed in June 2020 to enact a new affordable and high quality global health plan that all IP students will use.
+Starting in fall 2020, all Pepperdine International Programs students will be automatically enrolled in GeoBlue Health Services which will be accessible through contacting International SOS (our trusted international travel concierge services company).

-Key points to know about GeoBlue Health Services:
+Below are key points about GeoBlue Health Services:

-- GeoBlue provides coverage up to $250,000 per person, per year, and covers routine, preexisting, and emergency care globally (except in the United States).
+- GeoBlue provides coverage up to $250k per person per year and covers routine, preexisting, and emergency care globally (except in the U.S.)

-- There is no deductible or co-pay for office visits, inpatient/outpatient hospital services, or emergency services (if reasonable expenses).
+- No deductible or copay for office visits, inpatient/outpatient hospital services, or emergency services (if reasonable expenses)

-- Students will be charged for GeoBlue Health Services for the fall 2021 semester.
+- Students will be charged $250 (or possibly less depending on program length) for GeoBlue Health Services for the fall 2020 semester.
 This charge will be posted to your student account.
-Details on specific fall 2021 and spring 2022 costs will be available in July 2021.
-Learn more on our finances page.
+Washington, D.C. students are exempted from this charge for fall 2020.

-Still have questions about health insurance?
+More information about this policy will be shared with students over the coming weeks.
 Visit our health page for the most up-to-date information.

 2. Dr. Fill (Out Your Health Clearance Form)

-- When you are directed to do so by International Programs, make an appointment with the student health center, your doctor, a local urgent care center, or at another facility of your choice.
+- About 90 days before your departure (or as soon as possible, if you're departing this fall), make an appointment with the student health center, your doctor, a local urgent care center, or at another facility of your choice.